 The JAL Sakura BKK Lounge is fairly large and holds similar ascetics as the rest of JALs lounges around the world.
-It pays homage to the JAL Lounges back in Tokyo.
-Accented in light color wood and bright lights, the lounge is large, clean and crisp.
+It pays homage to the JAL first class Lounges back in Tokyo.
+Accent in light color wood and bright lights, the lounge is large, clean and crisp.
 There’s also lots of windows which look out at the tarmac and terminal.

 JAL Lounge Food And Beverages

 The Bangkok lounge has a decent selection of both local food and Japanese dishes including local drinks and japanese drinks.
 With a heavy focus on Japanese food.
 They are both made to order food, similar to what you find in Tokyo, and grab and go food.
 Items include beef curry and freshly baked breads.

 Due to Covid, most items are only on display for guests and a buffet tender will provide food to patrons.
 Hot dishes are ordered and then picked up when ready.
 You can eat anywhere in the lounge.
 There is a large dining area next to the kitchen.

 There are some pre-packet snacks available.
 Yet, the made to order food is better.

 At the buffet there is also a bar.
 This looks like a self-serve bar, but I found the attendants are very keen to serve people.
 Each time I walked up, someone would walk over and hover, waiting to be engaged.
 I found the sake to be very enjoyable.
 It was also nice that Japanese whiskey is available.

 Soda, beer, juice, and water is also available.